gsoft-inc/ov-igloo-tokens/README.md

-# `Igloo - Tokens`
+# `@igloo/tokens`

-Design tokens are all the values needed to construct and maintain a design system — spacing, color, fonts, opacity, etc..
+Igloo tokens are all the values needed to construct and maintain a design system — spacing, color, fonts, opacity, etc..

 ## Getting started